 Starting in August 2003 (a year after the act passed), you could choose to take your HCTC on a yearly or monthly basis.
 If you picked yearly, you'd have to file federal Form 8885 with your taxes and wait for a refund check or for the credit to be applied to your tax bill.
 Monthly recipients would fill out Form 1099-H and the HCTC program would send 72.5 percent of the premium directly to the insurer every month.

 The Affordable Care Act introduced strictly income-based tax credits in 2014, so the Health Care Tax Program became obsolete.
-To find out more about the Affordable Care Act and taxes in general, check out the links on the next page.
+To find out more about the Affordable Care Act and taxes in general, check out the links below.